djeada/Databases-Notes/notes/05_storage_and_indexing/05_indexing.md

 Tags: ['SQL', 'Optimization']
 ```

-**Key Components and Concepts:**

-1. **Inverted Index:** Maps each key to the list of rows containing that key.
+- **Inverted Index** maps each key to the list of rows containing that key.
-2. **Multi-Key Support:** Handles multiple values within a single row, such as array elements or tokens from text.
+- **Multi-Key Support** handles multiple values within a single row, such as array elements or tokens from text.

 **Operational Mechanics:**

-- **Search:** Retrieves rows containing the specified keys by accessing the inverted lists.
+- **Search** retrieves rows containing the specified keys by accessing the inverted lists.
-- **Insertion:** Adds new keys to the inverted index and updates the corresponding lists.
+- **Insertion** adds new keys to the inverted index and updates the corresponding lists.
-- **Deletion:** Removes keys from the inverted index and updates the lists accordingly.
+- **Deletion** removes keys from the inverted index and updates the lists accordingly.

 **Advantages:**